Matt Finish: 1990s

 In 1990 Matt Finish was reformed by Moffitt and Prior with former Eurogliders members Guy Le Claire (guitar) and Lindsay Jehan (bass), and New Yorker Jennifer Barrett (guitar, vocals, ex-Blue Max).
 Managed and promoted by Prior, the band completed a tour of 50 performances around Australia.
 The band recorded four songs produced by Peter Blyton at Studios 301 and Bondi Road Studios which were never released.

+In 1991 Matt was joined by Michael O'Grady (bass), Paul Di Como (guitar) and Kevin Watzisname (drums) to play shows from November to April in Sydney, Newcastle and Wollongong.
+Venues included The Manzil room, Moby's at Whale Beach, Manly Boatshed and others.

 In April 1992, Moffitt released a limited edition solo acoustic CD EP Euroka, produced by Blyton.
 In June that year, Moffitt re-signed with producer Peter Dawkins and using the name Matt Finish (with permission of Prior – his company Mammal Music owns the Matt Finish trademark) released the single "One Day at a Time".
 The album, By Heart (September 1993), and an EP Earthbound (July) featured a line-up of Moffitt with Adrian Cannon (drums), Rohan Cannon (guitar and vocals) and Bobby Christian (bass guitar) with Paul Dawkins (son of Peter Dawkins) on keyboards.
 The line-up of Moffitt and Paul Dawkins with Eliot Reynolds (guitar) and Justin Leef (drums) released the singles "Blue" (September 1993) and "Will I Ever Know?"
 (May 1994).

-Early 1996 to late 1997, Matt Finish reformed as a live touring act and embarked on a substantial touring schedule (The Boys Are Back In Town tour, Back To The Beach tour, plus dozens of hotel and club dates) featuring Matt Moffitt guitar and vocals, Geoff Marr bass and vocals, Chris Parkhurst guitar, Neil Marr drums, Darrel Smith drums.
+Early 1996 to late 1997, Matt Finish reformed as a live touring act and embarked on a substantial touring schedule (The Boys Are Back in Town tour, Back to the Beach tour, plus dozens of hotel and club dates) featuring Matt Moffitt guitar and vocals, Geoff Marr bass and vocals, Chris Parkhurst guitar, Neil Marr drums, Darrel Smith drums.